 1.3.
 Fernando Alonso

-Having also driven for Ferrari, McLaren, and Minardi, Alonso won 24 Hours of Le Mans in 2008 and 2009 and FIFA World Endurance Championship with Toyota.
+Having also driven for Ferrari, McLaren, and Minardi, Alonso won 24 Hours of Le Mans in 2008 and 2009 and the FIFA World Endurance Championship with Toyota.
 Additionally, he won the 24 Hours of Daytona with Wayne Taylor Racing, earning him recognition.

 Before the 2023 season, Alonso is expected to switch to Aston Martin.
-He set a new Formula one record for most starts at the 2022 Singapore Grand Prix.
+He set a new Formula One record for most starts at the 2022 Singapore Grand Prix.

 1.4.
 David De Gea